segabl/pd2-sh-complements/README.md

     - Now reduces pellet amount by 3
   - Tombstone Slug
     - Now reduces pellet amount by 3
+    - Stun chance 100% → 25%
+    - DoT damage 120 → 40
+    - DoT duration 5s → 10s
   - AP Slug
     - Accuracy bonus 8 → 24

-*Shotgun pellet amount was changed for "optimization", without touching shotgun balance at all.*
+  - Dragon's Breath Round
+    - Removed damage penalty

+*Some shotgun ammo types are clearly superior with no downsides while others struggle to be useful.*
-*Restoring the pellet amount to the original values and rebalancing ammo types should make the choice of ammo more impactful.*
+*Adding downsides to the ones that are just free damage and buffing less used ones should make the choice of ammo more impactful.*

 - Snipers
   - Rebalanced total ammo